astoeckel/acinerella/README.md

 **Easy to use API**

-Acinerella does all the "FFMpeg stuff" for you.
+Acinerella does all the "FFmpeg stuff" for you.
 Decoding videos was never easier.

 **A single compact library**

-FFMpeg can be staticaly linked into Acinerella
+FFmpeg can be staticaly linked into Acinerella

 **Easy to use with other programming languages**

 The Acinerella header file has only about 120 lines and is easy to port to other programming languages.
-A pascal header exists.
+A Pascal header exists.

-**Cross plattform**

-Acinerella and FFMpeg are cross-plattform - A Win32 package is available.

 Usage
 -----

-Make sure you have a recent version of FFMpeg and CMake installed.
+Make sure you have a recent version of FFmpeg and CMake installed.
 Under Linux, building Acinerella is as simple as runing the following commands:

 ```bash